Mesa Homeowners Card: Earn transferable points on mortgage payments

 • Foreign Transaction Fee: None

 • What points are worth: Points are worth 1 cent each towards booking travel through Mesa’s portal, ~.75 cents each when buying gift card or 0.5 cents each when redeemed for statements credits.
-They can also be transferred to one of six travel partners (supposedly, more will be added soon).
+They can also be transferred to one of eight travel partners (supposedly, more will be added soon).

 • Earning Categories: